hsuwanying/datalake_n_warehouse/README.md

 <br>

 # Discovering Immstagramable Destinations in Switzerland
-### Design and develop a Traveller data warehouse to improve Swiss Online Travel Agencies(OTAs) conversion accross tourist's digital journey
+### To capture traveller preferences through digital touchpoints across a traveller's digital journey, a data lake and a data-driven traveller insight dashboard is created aims to help OTAs optimise digital experience and marketing strategy

 ["Travel is complicated to book", Expedia(2015)](https://www.travelmarketreport.com/articles/Consumers-Visit-38-Sites-Before-Booking-Expedia-Says).
 Booking a trip is a hassle for many travellers as the booking process involves various products, making the customer journey even more complicated than in other industries.
-To help online travel agencies to improve conversation across travellers' digital journeys, we proposed a travel data warehouse using social media, search engines and MySwitzerland data.
-We generated traveller insights into a dashboard aimed at helping Swiss OTAs better understand traveller needs and optimise their online booking experience and conversion across the traveller's digital journey.
+To help online travel agencies to improve conversion across travellers' digital journeys, we collected data via APIs from Instagram, Google Trends and MySwitzerland to build a travel data lake.
+Then, we generated traveller insights into a dashboard aimed at helping Swiss OTAs better understand traveller needs to improve conversion rates across the traveller's digital journey.

 # Authors & Contribution
  - [Carol Hsu](https://github.com/hsuwanying): Business Design, Data Strategy, Data Engeneering (Instagram, MySwtitzerland, Die Post), Data Analysis, Prototype